matteoferla/EV-D68-3C-protease/README.md

 Presentation: [ASAP-CompChem-elaborations-MF.pptx[ASAP-CompChem-elaborations-MF.pptx]

+> :warning: This repo is basically abandoned and newer data was never uploaded

 ## Notes on target
 Protein is a monomer in native state but there is a crystallographic dimer in the structure.
 The N-terminal Met of Chain A sits in the active site of Chain B (PDB:8CNX)